tendermint/tendermint/docs/using-tendermint.rst

 This much requested feature was implemented in version 0.10.3.
 While the default behaviour of ``tendermint`` is still to create blocks approximately once per second, it is possible to disable empty blocks or set a block creation interval.
 In the former case, blocks will be created when there are new transactions or when the AppHash changes.

-To configure tendermint to not produce empty blocks unless there are txs or the app hash changes, run tendermint with this additional flag:
+To configure Tendermint to not produce empty blocks unless there are txs or the app hash changes, run Tendermint with this additional flag:

 ::